CochiseLinuxUsersGroup/Presentations/README.md

 	- http://tinyurl.com/TermBeginners
 03. Git Primer - paulbe
 04. Terminal for Beginners - paulbe
-05. Gaming in Linux - zOmbiexx
+05. Gaming in Linux - Devi Garcia
 06. Thunderbird - MajB
 07. How to activate your firewall - MajB
 08. How to change your admin password - MajB